HassanRehman9393/HassanRehman9393/README.md

 ## 💫 About Me

-I'm **Hassan Gill** an AI & SaaS Solutions Architect and Software Engineering student at **FAST-NUCES**.
+I'm **Hassan Rehman** an AI & SaaS Solutions Architect and Software Engineering student at **FAST-NUCES**.
 I specialize in building scalable SaaS products and integrating Large Language Models (LLMs) into business workflows.
 My focus is delivering measurable ROI through intelligent automation and production-ready software design. ⚡

 ---